unknownpedestrian/Byond-install/README.md

 # Please do not use the default Proton-Ge wine provided with lutris
 ## (note: the current lutris script should do this for you)
+## (note2: PROTON-GE 12 WORKS for the best exprince install it in lutris using proton-qt-up or something and use the script `x64byondbeta.yaml` to not be forced into 10.8 wine)
 if not please log an issue and attempt the manuel download as described<br />
 webview2 requires patches made to wine in 10.5.
 Proton is based on 10.0, so until the wine patches are ported to GE or proton gets rebased to 11.0 please use a system wine instead
 <br /> <br />